newblord/TestProjects/EFTest/Tiger.Dal/Features-Readme.txt

 			- Add FindBy methods for Foreign Keys - Done
 			- Add FindBy methods for Indexes - Done
 			- Convert Reverse Navigation Properties on POCOs to methods on Repositories
-				- Maybe use a flag for or setting for this
+				- Maybe use a flag for or setting for this - Done
 	8)   Add proper Entity Framework Add/Attach/Entity support to Repository files
 	9)   Add Custom Property change management for POCO classes
 			- Might be be able to piggy back on EF property management